AirtestProject/Poco/README.rst

 Relative Selector
 """""""""""""""""

-When there is an ambiguity in the objects selected by node names/node types or failing to select objects, try selecting by hierarchy in a corresponding manner
+When there is any ambiguity in the selected objects by node names/node types or object unable to select, the relative selector tries to select the element object by hierarchy in following manner

 .. code-block:: python